 Going through a divorce in Massachusetts involves various costs that can range from a few hundred dollars for an uncontested divorce to tens of thousands for complex, contested cases.
 Understanding these expenses upfront helps you plan financially and make informed decisions about your divorce process.
+Before beginning, reviewing our comprehensive Massachusetts divorce filing checklist can help ensure you have all necessary documentation prepared.

 The total cost of your Massachusetts divorce depends on several key factors including whether you and your spouse agree on major issues, the complexity of your assets, whether children are involved, and the approach you choose for resolving disputes.